OUR SCHOOL’S COVID PLAN

 Safety Precautions Taken By Our School

 In addition to asking everyone to wear masks, wash hands, and maintain social distancing, our school has taken several steps to improve the safety of our staff and students.
 These steps have been recomended by local health authorities to reduce the risk of transmission of COVID-19 and other illnesses.

-- Changes in class sizes: We've reduced the average class size from 30 to 12 for in-person instruction.
+- Changes in class sizes: We've reduced the average class size from 30 to 24.

 - Improvements in ventilation: In an effort to maximize air circulation, we are opening windows whenever possible and have added industrial fans to high-traffic areas.

 - Increases in cleaning frequency: Our custodial team is committed to cleaning all classrooms twice daily, once before the school day and once in the afternoon.
 In addition, all classroom teachers have been provided with sanitizing wipes to wipe down surfaces and shared resources on an as-needed basis throughout the school day.

 - Hand sanitation: All bathrooms have been stocked with extra soap for frequent hand washing.
 In addition, we have provided teachers with hand sanitizer for the classroom and added hand sanitizer stations in common areas.